Samantjna/Web-Scraping-beginner-level/README.md

 ## Introduction
 Web scraping with practical examples and clear explanations.
 In this repository, I’ll use popular libraries like BeautifulSoup (bs4), Requests and
 Selenium to extract data from websites.
-Scripts inside this repository are fully documented in English and Lithuanian and working.
+Scripts inside this repository are fully documented in English & Lithuanian, and working.

 ### - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -